ArdentxX/LanguageApp/README.md

-Basic LanguageApp with databse in Json files.
-Made by @ArdentxX and @RadekBronka
+🔥Basic LanguageApp with databse in Json files.
+Made by @ArdentxX and @RadekBronka🔥